HarrisonKramer/optiland/docs/example_gallery.rst

 Optiland Gallery
 ================

 This gallery contains a collection of examples demonstrating the capabilities of Optiland.
-Each example is a self-contained Python script that shows how to achieve a specific task using Optiland.
+Each example is a self-contained Jupyter notebook that shows how to achieve a specific task using Optiland.
 The examples cover a wide range of topics, from basic lens design to advanced freeform optics.

 .. _example_gallery: